 What do you like about Tron?

 The notion of a network of dapps running on homemade tokens is fascinating and the possibilities are endless.
-Tron produces blocks every 3 seconds which can confirm transactions faster than Visa and allow nearly real time gaming activity.
-The Tron Virtual Machine, or TVM is a computer operating system without a host - it lives on the Tron main net and can execute procedure stacks.
+Tron produces blocks every 3 seconds which can confirm transactions and allow nearly real time gaming activity.
+The Tron Virtual Machine, or TVM is a computer operating system without a host - it lives on the Tron main net and can execute code stacks.
 Tron also purchased bittorrent, and the pieces are in place to do incredible things.

 Why is the Super Representative important?

-I believe Justin has researched the subject thoroughly and come up with DPoS as the best hybrid solution to a trusted p2p network.
-He had to find a good balance between security and control.
-Tron chose to outsource the running of their blockchain in a distributed network, which assigns the Super Representative a tremendous amount of trust.
-These are the nodes which create the blockchain and verify the new transactions.
+Justin Sun has researched the subject thoroughly and come up with DPoS as the best hybrid solution to blockchain consensus.
+It is a good balance between security and control.
+DPoS assigns the Super Representative a tremendous amount of trust, as there are 27 of these elected organizations who produce and verify the blocks that make up the blockchain.
 We should have every confidence in each of them to do their jobs.
 After all, this is a $2 billion dollar blockchain and growing.